swaldman/logadapter-scala/README.md

 ## Full Start

 1. Choose a logging back-end.

    Currently `jul` (java.util.logging),
    [`scribe`](https://github.com/outr/scribe/), [`mlog`](#History), slf4j,
    and `stderr`, a simple standard-error back-end, are supported.
-   More back-ends are (hopefully) coming soon.

    For `jul` and `stderr`, the dependency you'll need is just

    * sbt:  `libraryDependencies += "com.mchange" %% "logadapter-scala" % "<version>"`
    * mill: `ivy"com.mchange::logadapter-scala:<version>"`

    For `scribe`, `mlog`, `log4j2`, `slf4j` or other backends, you'll need a library-appropriate dependency, like

    * sbt:  `libraryDependencies += "com.mchange" %% "logadapter-scala-scribe" % "<version>"`
    * mill: `ivy"com.mchange::logadapter-scala-scribe:<version>"`

 2. Each back-end has its own package, in which there is an object called Api.
 Import the full API from that object:

    ```scala
    import logadapter.jul.Api.*

    // you might have chosen `scribe`, `mlog`, `log4j2`, `slf4j`, or `stderr` instead of `jul`
    ```